Ultimate Reader Success Story to Japan

 In Tokyo (Asakusa), we spent 5 nights at the Richmond Premier International Hotel.
 I booked via Agoda during a Thanksgiving sale.
 Five nights in a premier room for three adults, breakfast included, was discounted to $798.
 I used our Venture X and erased the charge; actual cost $0.

 Though it wasn’t necessary for us since our son speaks Japanese, the front desk staff speaks English.
-The hotel provided an assortment of free amenities for guests, such as bath salts, toothpaste, razors, slippers, pajamas, etc. Best of all, our room had an amazing view of both the Tokyo Skytree and Senso-ji Temple (a short 5-minute walk away).
+The hotel provided an assortment of free amenities for guests, such as bath salts, toothpaste, razors, slippers, pajamas, etc. Best of all, our room had an amazing view of the Tokyo Skytree and Senso-ji Temple (a 5-minute walk away).

 View of Tokyo Sky Tower